 Format Specific Joke

 The makers of a work decide to add a joke specific to the format it will initially be displayed in, usually a movie theatre or broadcast on TV.
-All meaning to the joke is lost when the work the work is released on Blu-Ray or DVD.
+All meaning to the joke is lost when the work is released on Blu-ray or DVD.

 - 3D-dependent elements in a 3D movie which are lost in 2D

 - A TV show makes jokes about a commercial break is shown on DVD

 - A TV show makes jokes about the ads which run at the bottom of the screen during a show

 - A TV show interacts with or makes mention of the network's logo bug floating in the corner of the screen

 This is not limited to movies.
 Early music albums which were recorded for distribution on vinyl records generally contained tons of these, generally involving the needle running off the track at the end of the record, or the need to flip the record to its B side.
 While the mentions of flipping were still relevant on cassette tapes, they didn't make any sense when the albums were distributed on CD.

 Films — Animated

 - Aqua Teen Hunger Force Colon Movie Film For Theaters: The movie begins with a parody of theater promos about the refreshment stall and theater etiquette.